When to Neuter Great Pyrenees: Why Timing Is So Important In This Giant Breed Dog

 Then the second heat cycle should take place about six months after that.
 And it is after this second heat cycle that is the earliest you should consider spaying your puppy.

-However, if your dog is still growing and the growth plates in the long bones have not yet closed, then it may be smart to wait longer before spaying your dog.
+However, if your dog is still growing and the growth plates in the long bones have not yet closed, it may be smart to wait longer before spaying your dog.

 The Great Pyrenees Club of America Has Different Guidance